 03 of 03

-Cockatiels are the largest of the Top 3 Best Birds for children.
-They do well with older children who have the time to devote to interacting with their pet.
-Cockatiels can learn to talk, whistle, and do cute tricks, making them a delight for kids to work with.
-They relish their time out of the cage and require a bit more work to keep than Finches or Budgies do, so select a Cockatiel for those who really have a desire to keep birds and learn about them.
-Doing so will ensure that both your child and their bird has a happy experience.
+Cockatiels are larger than finches and budgies, but they're still one of the best pet birds for kids.
+They can learn to talk, whistle, and do tricks, making them a delight for children.
+Cockatiels do well with older children who can devote time to interacting with them.
+They relish their time out of the cage and require a bit more work than finches or budgies do.
+So select a cockatiel for kids who really have a desire to keep birds and learn about them.